Great Parks of Hamilton County

 • Building repairs and renovations

-• Paved roads, trails, and parking areas
+• Paved roads, trails, golf cart paths, and parking lots

 • Playground improvements